Rand404/solid-octo-eureka/Constitution.md

 **V**.
 There shall be no emotionally cruel and unusual punishments inflicted by the region on any person in any circumstance.

-## Article 2 - Government Mechanisms - [Taken from CFN Const, revised mildly]
+## Article 2 - Government Mechanisms

 **I**.
 By decree of this constitution, it is therefore established that a government of the people shall exist, which is to be organised in a